 McLean Hospital 115 Mill Street Belmont, MA 02478

-People come to The Pavilion from across the country and all over the world for our individualized, in-depth, and multidisciplinary approach to finding the right diagnosis and appropriate plan for treatment.
-The Pavilion’s services are ideal for individuals who have a history of persistent treatment-resistant psychiatric conditions or have not been able to receive an accurate diagnosis of their illness.
+People come to The Pavilion from across the country and all over the world for our expert diagnostic assessment and personalized treatment.
+As our program is self-pay, we do not accept insurance or assist with insurance reimbursement efforts.
+Some fees may be recoverable through your insurance provider.
 We accept adults over the age of 18, however, we may make exceptions for some individuals who are younger.

-Individuals who come to The Pavilion may be struggling with a broad range of psychiatric disorders including difficulties with symptoms of mood instability (depression, anxiety, or both), psychotic symptoms, cognitive impairment, personality disorders, self-destructive or self-injurious behavior, and co-occurring disorders especially substance use.
-Our extensive and wide-ranging diagnostic approach allows our clinicians to tailor the most appropriate treatment plan for the resident for continued care either at McLean or with treatment providers closer to the resident’s home.
+Our extensive and wide-ranging diagnostic approach allows our clinicians to tailor the most appropriate treatment plan for the individual for continued care either at McLean or with treatment providers closer to home.
 We help hundreds of people each year gain a thorough understanding of their illness and implement effective strategies for treatment.

 “The Pavilion provided privacy, a lovely, caring environment, and top-notch clinicians.
 It was there that I found the help and comfort I needed.
 They got me back on track—and even though it’s a different track than I was on before, I am heading toward a much better place.”– Former patient